-- 30 September (where HMRC is to calculate the tax) - 31 January (where the taxpayer works out their own tax)
+- 30 September (where HMRC is to calculate the tax). - 31 January (where the taxpayer works out their own tax).

-For tax year 16-17, self-assessment must be completed and submitted to HMRC by 31 January 2018.
+For tax year 17/18, self-assessment must be completed and submitted to HMRC by 31 January 2019.

 Note that for self-employed parents / partners, the 'prior tax year' can be taken as the accounting year which ends in the prior tax year.
 For example, a student's sponsor's accounting year runs from 1 July to 30 June each year.
-Their income from the accounting year 1 July 2015 to 30 June 2016 is assessed for AY 18/19, as this is the accounting year that ends in tax year 16-17 (i.e. the end of their accounting year (30 June 2016) falls between 6 April 2016 to 5 April 2017).
+Their income from the accounting year 1 July 2016 to 30 June 2017 is assessed for AY 19/20, as this is the accounting year that ends in tax year 17/18 (the end of their accounting year (30 June 2017) falls between 6 April 2017 to 5 April 2018).

-Where income is self-assessed, capital allowances enable the costs of capital assets (e.g. buildings and vehicles) to be written off against a business's taxable profits.
+Where income is self-assessed, capital allowances enable the costs of capital assets (for example, buildings and vehicles) to be written off against a business's taxable profits.
 Capital Allowances (excluding plant and machinery allowances for special leasing) are deducted from self-assessed income.